Most Free-Kick Goals in the Premier League

 Beckham’s most famous free-kick goal arguably came for England, however.
 His last-gasp long-range effort in a World Cup qualifier against Greece at Old Trafford sent the Three Lions to the 2002 World Cup.

 James Ward-Prowse scored his 17th Premier League free-kick goal in Southampton’s surprise win over Chelsea at Stamford Bridge on 18 February 2023.
 The strike was the only goal of the game in a 1-0 victory, and the sixth time in Premier League history that JWP had scored a winner with a direct free kick.

 Thirteen of his 17 free-kick goals have come away from home, including the last eight in a row, meaning that he’s the most prolific scorer of Premier League free kicks in away matches – two more than Beckham managed on the road (11).

 He’s no Lionel Messi, though.
-Since Ward-Prowse’s first free-kick attempt in 2013, Messi’s scored almost double the number of free kicks (32), including one for PSG in their Ligue 1 win over Lille last month.
+Since Ward-Prowse’s first free-kick attempt in 2013, Messi’s scored almost double the number of free kicks (32).
 However, Messi has attempted nearly three times as many shots from free kicks (336 vs. 115).

 Gianfranco Zola, Thierry Henry and Cristiano Ronaldo

 It’s fair to say that the trio of players on 12 free-kick goals in Premier League history are among the most talented to have ever played in the competition.